antonsaga/azure-defender-sentinel-lab/day-6-defender-telemetry-xdr/README.md

 ## Objective

-Validate endpoint telemetry ingestion in **Microsoft Defender for Endpoint** and understand why certain endpoint behaviours do **not** result in alerts or Sentinel incidents when using **XDR analytics rule templates**.
+Validate endpoint telemetry ingestion in Microsoft Defender for Endpoint and understand why certain endpoint behaviours do not result in alerts or Sentinel incidents when using XDR analytics rule templates.

-This day focuses on confirming telemetry visibility, endpoint timeline accuracy, and analysing gaps between raw activity and alert generation.
+This day focuses on telemetry confidence, timeline visibility, and analysing the gap between raw endpoint activity and alert generation.

 ---